ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Test utilities

 The jasmine unit tests utilize [`fixture.ts`](src/tests/utilities/fixture.ts) for component tests.
 The fixture utility gives tools for managing the component lifecycle.
 For some usage examples see [`fixture.spec.ts`](src/tests/utilities/fixture.spec.ts).

-## Linting

-`nimble-components` is linted with `eslint` and `prettier-eslint`.
-Use `npm run lint` and `npm run prettier` to confirm that your changes are valid.
-Even better, install the recommended VS Code extensions for both linting packages.Configure **Prettier ESLint** as the default formatter and to format on save.